Frequently Asked Questions (FAQs)

 Usually a high school or school district pays for most (or all) tuition and fees.
 Some districts even cover textbook costs.
 But every high school is different.
 You should check with your high school guidance counselor to learn about your own high school's policies.
 Any remaining balance that is not covered by the high school will be the responsibility of the student/parent to pay by the tuition deadline.

 Courses can be taken at either of Mid's campuses (in Mt.
 Pleasant or Harrison), online, or off-campus at certain high schools and ISDs.

 Absolutely.
 We would love to talk with you about your options.
 Contact us at email@example.com or (989) 386-6661.

 No. According to federal guidelines, dual enrolled students are not eligible for financial aid.
 Instead, costs are often covered by the student's high school district.
 However, poor performance in dual enrolled classes may impact whether a high school pays for the course(s) and a student's future financial aid eligibility.
 Students may apply for financial aid once they have graduated from high school.

 Some school districts limit options while others do not.
 You will need to check with your guidance counselor about your district's limitations.
 Mid wants to help you make course decisions!
 We have Mid Mentors who can determine the best courses for you based on your goals.

 That depends on the student and the student's goals.
 Some courses have placement or pre-requisite requirements.
 For students looking to take highly-transferable, generally accepted courses, the MTA (Michigan Transfer Agreement) block of courses is a good place to begin.
-You can see the full MTA roster of classes HERE.
+Visit the MTA Pathway at Mid.

 You can still enroll in the course, but high school students aren't eligible for federal financial aid, so you would need to secure funding for the course by yourself.

 If you need to purchase your text book, we have bookstores on both Mt.
 Pleasant and Harrison campuses, or you can buy text books online.
 For fall, text books typically become available at the Mid bookstores around July.

 To buy Online: